salesforce/refocus/README.md

 - Existing users can POST to the `/v1/token` endpoint to retrieve new token.
 - To use the token for API access, add a Header with `Key:Authorization` and `Value: "token returned"` to your API call.
 - When using [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) to make an API call, set Body to raw and text to JSON.

+## Perspective Debugging
+If you are troubleshooting realtime event handling in a perspective, add query parameter `debug=REALTIME` to any perspective URL.
+This turns on console logging in the browser for all the realtime subject and sample events the perspective receives.

 ## API Documentation
 The API is self-documenting based on [`./api/v1/swagger.yaml`](./api/v1/swagger.yaml).
 Start your server and open `MY_HOST:MY_PORT/v1/docs` for interactive documentation of all the Refocus API endpoints.